ecsousa/PSClip/README.md

 # PSClip

+_**NOTE:** Latest PowerShell versions already have Clipboard functionalities out of the box: Get-Clipboard and Set-Clipboard Cmdlets, gcb and scb aliases._

+_So, I would recommended everyone updating PowerShell rather them using PSClip._

 PowerShell module for clipboard manipulation.
 It provides two functions:

 * `Set-ClipboardText`: Sets clipboard content with provided text, which can be passed as parameter, or read from pipeline